 Academia, Research Laboratory, Government/Non-Profit

-The Optical Society is recruiting for a Chief Scientist.
-The Chief Scientist contributes to the scientific health of the organization by providing in-depth technical advice and guidance for OSA’s Chief Executive Officer (CEO) and other OSA departments to ensure programs reflect and incorporate the latest advances in the optics and photonics community.
-As a member of the Executive Team, the Chief Scientist works collaboratively with and provides specific guidance to internal and external stakeholders engaged with scientific and technological content at meetings, external communications, and technical and market presentations.
-The Chief Scientist supports global partnerships by identifying markets, building relationships, and negotiating strategic agreements.
-The Chief Scientist and staff provide a centralized operation for all OSA stakeholders to have access to funding agencies nationally and internationally that support optics and photonics with the goal of increasing support for OSA programs.
-The Chief Scientist is also responsible for new business development involving forefront areas in optics and photonics, including, but not limited to, meetings and programmatic activities with the aim of enhancing revenue for OSA and increasing its technical profile.
+The Optical Society (OSA) is recruiting for a Chief Science & Technical Officer.
+The Chief Science & Technical Officer contributes to the scientific & technical health of the organization by providing in-depth advice, guidance and execution of ideas for OSA’s Chief Executive Officer (CEO) and other OSA departments to ensure programs reflect and incorporate the latest advances in the optics and photonics community.
+The Chief Science & Technical Officer works collaboratively with and provides specific guidance to internal and external stakeholders engaged with scientific and technological content at meetings, external communications, and technical and market presentations.
+The Chief Science & Technical Officer supports global partnerships by identifying markets, building relationships, and negotiating strategic agreements.
+The Chief Science & Technical Officer and staff provide a centralized operation for all OSA stakeholders to have access to funding agencies nationally and internationally that support optics and photonics with the goal of increasing support for OSA programs.
+The Chief Science & Technical Officer also has responsibilities in OSA’s new business development and initiatives involving forefront areas in optics and photonics, including, but not limited to, meetings and programmatic activities with the aim of enhancing revenue for OSA and increasing its technical profile.

-Serves as lead technical advisor by identifying technical areas and funding opportunities for workshops, meetings, forums, and publications.
+Serves as lead technical advisor by identifying & tracking technical areas, speakers and funding opportunities for workshops, meetings, forums, and publications.
 Conduct primary and secondary research to support OSA’s interaction with its stakeholders.
 Provide education, guidance, and strategic recommendations to OSA CEO, staff, committees, and councils on domestic and international initiatives that promote, enhance, and strengthen awareness of optics and photonics as an enabling technology and its impact on the global economy.
-Collaborate with OSA Divisions to deliver technical content for OSA managed and co-managed meetings, industry-focused programming, and member benefits and services.
-Represents OSA at OSA scientific conferences, technical advisory steering committees, and other scientific meetings.
+Collaborate with OSA Technical Members Divisions to deliver technical content for OSA managed and co-managed meetings, industry-focused programming, and member benefits and services.
+Like all chief level staff, represents OSA at OSA scientific conferences, technical advisory steering committees, and other scientific meetings.

 Supports global partnerships by providing in-depth background and research on current and potential partners and markets with demand for OSA products and services.
 Participates in long- and short-term strategic and tactical planning to research, create, launch, and evaluate new programs or partnerships.
 Builds and maintains relationships and communications with external organizations such as companies, scientific societies, universities, and other potential partners through face-to-face meetings, presentations, and reports.
 Assesses collaboration opportunities by gathering and synthesizing market intelligence and trends of interest to the optics and photonics community.

-Establishes and develops key relationships with the funding agencies that support optics and photonics with the goal of expanding funding of OSA programs.
-Serves as advisor on domestic and international government policies affecting OSA’s constituents and the broader scientific community.
-Acts as lead, centralized scientific interface for introductions and Principal Investigator status for all grants and foundation funding.
+Establishes and develops key relationships with US and non-US funding agencies that support optics and photonics with the goal of expanding funding of OSA programs.
+Works with OSA’s staff running global programming, which includes meetings, advocacy and other efforts on domestic and international government policies affecting OSA’s constituents and the broader scientific community.
+Acts as lead, centralized scientific interface for introductions and Principal Investigator status for all agency grants.
+Expands OSA’s options in obtaining private foundation grants.
 Leads outreach efforts to improve visibility with global funding offices.

 New Business Development

-Oversees the development of new business plans with the intent of creating technically oriented programs (meetings or other activities) that return net revenues to OSA.
+Several OSA divisions focus on new business development.
+This position focuses on creating technically oriented programs (meetings or other activities) that return net revenues to OSA.
 Researches fields that are ripe for development, brings new technical topics to the attention of OSA staff, and provides comprehensive business plans for evaluation by CEO and Executive Team.
-Assists Senior Business Development Director with incubators, through initial meetings and ensuring continuous grant funding.
+Leads New Business Development, Science Programming Director with “incubators”, through initial meetings and ensuring continuous grant funding.

 Provides guidance on technology displays for expositions at various photonics related meetings.